ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

     * Unpin any previous IBEX icon.
     * Open IBEX and wait until it has fully started
     * Pin IBEX to the taskbar (right click on the IBEX client in the taskbar -> Pin to taskbar)
-    * Check that you cannot open multiple clients by clicking on the taskbar icon again once IBEX is open
+    * Check that you can't open multiple clients by clicking on the taskbar icon again once IBEX is open
-    * Check that you _can_ open multiple clients by right-clicking on the taskbar icon and selecting "ibex-client"
+    * Check that if you open multiple client instances by right-clicking on the taskbar icon and selecting "ibex-client", then the icons for each instance of the client stack.

 - Make changes documented in Release notes (see [Releases](https://github.com/ISISComputingGroup/IBEX/wiki#releases)).
 NB these are for *both* server and client and may be pertinent for a new install.